-The College of Health and Human Services offers an innovative MSN track to prepare nurse practitioners in primary care.
+The College of Public Health offers an innovative Master of Science in Nursing, Family Nurse Practitioner track to prepare nurse practitioners in primary care.
 The program is a competency-based curriculum as students gain the necessary knowledge and skills to provide holistic care to individuals, families, and populations across the health continuum; graduates are highly regarded and have historically readily found employment upon graduation.
-Our graduates pass their respective certification exams through the ANCC (FNP, AGNP) well above the national mean.
+Our graduates pass their respective certification exams through the ANCC (FNP) well above the national mean.
 George Mason's School of Nursing is listed among the top graduate and nurse practitioner programs in the country in U.S. News and World Report's Special Fall Edition.

 Options are offered in the following specialties: